freedomofpress/securedrop-docs/docs/admin/maintenance/backup_and_restore.rst

 .. _restore_data:

-Restoring a Backup on an Existing Instance
+Restoring a backup on an existing instance
 ''''''''''''''''''''''''''''''''''''''''''

 To restore an existing instance to a previous state, run the command: